alastria/isbe-gobernanza-onboarding/README.md

 - a registration number as registered in a national business register recognized at EU level.

-This is easily achieved by requiring that organizations use an eIDAS **certificate of representation or a certificate for seals**, issued by a Qualified Trust Service Provider (**QTSP**).
+This is easily achieved by requiring that organizations use an **eIDAS certificate of representation or a certificate for seals**, issued by a Qualified Trust Service Provider (**QTSP**).
 These are the certificates typically used to electronically sign contracts or electronic invoices, so **this is "business as usual" for the Spanish organizations**.

-The key idea here is that the X.509 certificate issued by QTSPs includes, by regulation, an attribute named `organizationIdentifier` which **already contains one of those unique identifiers** mentioned above.
+The key idea here is that the X.509 certificate issued by QTSPs already includes, by regulation, an attribute named `organizationIdentifier` which **already contains one of those unique official identifiers** mentioned above.
+We do not care which identifier is actually used, as long as it is unique.
+However, in Spain the identifier is almost always the TAX identifier (this is so for the private sector organizations).

 This identifier is standardized in [ETSI EN 319 412-1 V1.6.1 (2025-06)](https://www.etsi.org/deliver/etsi_en/319400_319499/31941201/01.06.01_60/en_31941201v010601p.pdf), specifically in section *"5.1.4 Legal person semantics identifier"*.